olliebrownlow/maps/README.md

 ## Intro

-Basic, starter, typescript application that randomly generates a company and a user, both with latitude and longitude properties that are shown in google maps.
+Basic, starter, typescript application that randomly generates a company and a user, both with random latitude and longitude properties, and some other random information provided by the faker package.
+Each one is shown in a google map with a location marker, and each marker can be clicked to open a pop-up describing what each one is.

 ## Tech stack